11ty/11ty-website/src/docs/languages/html.md

 | ------------------- | -------------- | ----------- |
 | `html`              | `.html`        | N/A         |

-HTML files can be optionally pre-processed with an additional template engine.
-This can be configured on a per-template basis or globally.
+HTML files are pre-processed by default as [Liquid templates](/docs/languages/liquid/).
+This is an optional feature and can be changed to a different template engine of your choice or disabled entirely.
+Furthermore, it can be configured on a per-template basis or globally.
 Read more at [Changing a Template’s Rendering Engine](/docs/languages/).

 <div id="same-input-output"></div>